jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

       # Simulation options
       primordial_amplitude_fixed = True

-   to the parameters and rerunning the simulation.
+   to the parameter file and rerunning the simulation.
 This has the effect of replacing the uncorrelated random amplitudes of the primordial noise used to generate the initial conditions with amplitudes that are all of the same size.
 With this change, ``powerspec_lin=_a=0.02.png`` should look much